adamreeve/semver.net/README.md

 Installation
 ------------

-SemVer.NET is available as a [NuGet package](https://www.nuget.org/packages/SemanticVersioning/).
+SemanticVersioning is available as a [NuGet package](https://www.nuget.org/packages/SemanticVersioning/).
 To install it, run the following command in the Package Manager Console:

 ```